MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation.md

 If one or more of the collections being evaluated has an include or exclude rule, the collection evaluator adds the collection being included or excluded to the graph, along with any collections limited by that collection.
 If there are any changes during the evaluation of the include and exclude collections, the graph continues on that branch before returning to the main branch.

-An *incremental collection evaluation graph* maps referenced collections only if they're enabled for incremental evaluation.
+An *incremental* collection evaluation graph maps referenced collections only if they're enabled for incremental evaluation.
 If an incremental evaluation is limited to a collection that isn't enabled for incremental evaluation, the graph evaluates the collection based on the existing membership of the limiting collection.

-For example, the following diagram shows newly-discovered resources that are applicable to all collections.
+For example, the following diagram shows newly discovered resources that are applicable to all collections.
 However, the collection evaluation only updates the **All Servers** and **All Servers with Windows Server 2008 R2** collections.
 The other collections aren't evaluated, because the **All Servers with Windows Server 2012 R2** collection isn't enabled for incremental evaluation.

 ![Incremental collection evaluation graph example](media/incremental-collection-evaluation-graph.png)

-Manual or scheduled collection evaluations build a *full collection evaluation graph* of all dependent collections.
+Manual or scheduled collection evaluations build a *full* collection evaluation graph of all dependent collections.
 The graph includes all collections that reference the collection that is updating and subsequent collections.
 Configuration Manager continues to evaluate down the graph as long as updates occur to the collections being processed.

 The following diagram shows how a scheduled or manual collection update request for the **All Servers** collection produces a full graph that includes all applicable collections.
 The two new DNS servers running Windows Server 2008 R2 and Windows Server 2012 R2 resources are in scope of the membership queries of all collections, so all the collections update.